 St. John’s Wort

-A 2016 review concerning 35 studies found St. John’s Wort was effective in reducing symptoms of mild to moderation depression.
-However, there is no evidence for its use in severe depression. ²²
+A 2016 review of 35 studies found that St. John’s Wort can reduce symptoms of mild to moderate depression.
+However, there’s no strong evidence that it works for severe depression. ²²

 Zinc

-When observed in the body, researchers found that people with depression had blood zinc levels of 0.12 µg/mL lower than the general population. ²⁵ Furthermore, one study found that when taken alongside antidepressants, zinc supplements can lower depression symptoms. ²⁶
+Studies have linked low zinc levels to a higher risk of depression. ²⁴ One analysis found that people with depression had blood zinc levels 0.12 µg/mL lower than the general population. ²⁵ Another study showed that zinc supplements, when used with antidepressants, helped reduce depression symptoms more effectively than medication alone. ²⁶

 Rhodiola (Rhodiola rosea)

-- Another study discovered that by combining rhodiola with saffron, adults were able to reduce depression and anxiety symptoms. ³⁰
+- Another study found that combining Rhodiola with saffron lowered both anxiety and depression anxiety and depression symptoms. ³⁰

 Saffron